reduxjs/redux/docs/Reference/API.md

 Dispatches an action.
 It is the only way to trigger a state change.

-The `reducer` function the store was created with will be called with the current state tree and the and the given `action`.
+The `reducer` function the store was created with will be called with the current state tree and the given `action`.
 Its return value will be considered the next state of the tree, and the change listeners will be notified.